Herbalife Q3: Huge Issues Exposed By FTC Order

 Issue 3: The Split of Distributors to Preferred Members

 The ratio of distributors to "discount only members" has been one that has been widely discussed in the past and the company has been very careful not to disclose specific numbers, until now.
-As you previously read Herbalife now claims the split is 2/3 Preferred Members and 1/3 Distributors.
+As you previously read, Herbalife now claims the split is 2/3 Preferred Members and 1/3 Distributors.

-As we discussed in Issue 2, total membership in North America has jumped from 464,736 (2016 SAGC) in 2016 to 685,000 as of Q3 2017.
-We know that distributor numbers are down in the US since the FTC agreement, so this huge jump of at least 220,000 total membership can only be accounted for by a highly suspect and sudden increase in Preferred Members.
+As we discussed in Issue 2, total membership in North America has jumped from 464,736 in 2016 to 685,000 as of Q3 2017.
+We know that distributor numbers are down in the US since the implementation of the FTC order, so this huge jump of at least 220,000 in total membership can only be accounted for by a highly suspect and sudden increase in Preferred Members.

-If we back out the suspect 220,000 Preferred Members from the 470,000 total, we are left with 250,000 Preferred Members that are probably legitimate.
-The true ratio of Distributors to legitimate Preferred Members is therefore much closer to 215,000 / 250,000, a split of 46% distributors and 54% Preferred Members.
+If we back out the suspect 220,000 Preferred Members from the 470,000 total, we are left with 250,000 Preferred Members that are possibly legitimate.
+The true ratio of Distributors to Preferred Members is therefore much closer to 215,000 / 250,000, a split of 46% distributors and 54% Preferred Members.
 Even that I believe to be quite generous.

 Issue 4: North America Business is now Stable